 It’s also possible to combine the two methods by feeding the occasional intact critter when possible and feeding frankenprey the rest of the time.

-Assembling such a diet for our pets is neither difficult nor complicated, and is actually quite simple and straightforward.
+Assembling a raw pet food diet for our furry friends is neither difficult nor complicated, and is actually quite simple and straightforward.
 All that’s required is a working understanding of the theory behind the prey model diet, some advance planning, and a bit more time and effort than simply opening a can or bag of cooked, processed pet food and putting it into a bowl.
 Oh, and having ample freezer space makes the whole endeavor infinitely more workable.

-The easiest and most convenient way to put this diet together is by:
+The easiest and most convenient way to put this raw pet food together is by:

 - Relying on a freezer for storage of the raw food.

 - Stocking said freezer with a variety of different kinds of boneless meats, raw meaty bones and organs.

 - Thawing out enough food for the pet’s meals as needed prior to feeding times.

 Variety is Key to Healthy Raw Pet Food

 Ideally, it’s best to feed your pet as wide a variety of different raw foods as possible.
 When feeding frankenprey, choose parts and pieces in the form of boneless meats, RMBs and organs from things like beef, chicken, lamb, pork, rabbit, duck, game hen, goat, bison, venison, ostrich, kangaroo etc.

 Cut boneless meats into meal sized portions, and choose RMBs that are appropriately sized for your pet and freeze.